Schools are awarded Silver, Gold or Platinum Artsmark, based on their achievements.

-There are termly submission deadlines for Case Studies, the next deadline is Friday 14 July.
+There are termly submission deadlines for Case Studies, the next deadline will be in the autumn term.

-You do not need to rush to submit by this date, don’t forget you have two years after submitting your Statement of Commitment before your Case Study is due.
+You do not need to rush to submit by the Case Study deadline, don’t forget you have two years after submitting your Statement of Commitment before your Case Study is due.
 If you are nearing your two year deadline you should speak to your local delivery partner for support with writing your Case Study and submit your final document to email@example.com.

 The Artsmark Levelling Panel evaluate school submissions.
 The panel read both the Statement of Commitment and Case Study to award an Artsmark level based on